PEASEC/CySecBERT/README.md

 Note: Internally, the project was called CyBERT, so all references to it normally refer to the CySecBERT model.

+## Contact and Support

+If you have any questions, need access to datasets, model checkpoints, or the complete research data, or if you encounter any bugs, please feel free to contact me!

 ## Model

 https://huggingface.co/markusbayer/CySecBERT